Skip to main content

 Restoring on page load

-On page load, fetch both the messages and the session from your database, then pass them to useChat and the transport.
+On page load, fetch both the messages and the session state from your database, then pass them to useChat and the transport.
 Pass resume: true to useChat when there’s an existing conversation — this tells the AI SDK to reconnect to the stream via the transport.
+Because the underlying Session row outlives individual runs, a chat you were in yesterday resumes against the same chat — even if the original run has long since exited.
+The transport hydrates from the persisted state and uses lastEventId to resubscribe; if the client tries to send a new message and no run is alive, the server triggers a fresh continuation run on the same session before the message is appended.

 "use client";